mbangi66/student-performance-dashboard-backend/README.md

 * `GET /api/average-scores:` Get average scores for all students.
 * `GET /api/schools:` Get a list of all schools.
-* `GET /api/schools/:id/students:` Get a list of students for a specific school.
+* `GET /api/students/by-school/:school` Get a list of students for a specific school.
 * `GET /api/performance-by-gender:` Get performance data based on gender.
 * `GET /api/students:` Get all students.
 * `POST /api/students:` Create a new student.
-* `GET /api/students/by-school/:school:` Get students for a specific school.
 * `GET /api/students/by-gender/:gender:` Get students based on gender.
 * `GET /api/performance/:studentId:` Get performance data for a specific student.
 * `GET /api/schools/:id/performance:` Get performance data for all students in a specific school.